TTA: Transcribe, Translate and Alignment for Cross-lingual Speech Representation: Setup

 \subsection{Training Settings}

-TTA model is composed of a Zipformer-large encoder with output dimension of 256, a standard Transducer network\cite{DBLP:conf/interspeech/KuangGKLLYP22}, a 6-layer attention decoder, and a contrastive module for speech-text alignment.
-The encoder consumes filter-bank features from 80-dim log-mel spectrum extracted with a window of 25 ms and a stride of 10 ms. Data-loading details are implemented with the Lhotse\cite{zelasko2021lhotse} framework, which features an efficient batching strategy with data buffers to shuffle and group samples according to their duration.
+TTA model is composed of a Zipformer-large encoder with output dimension of 256, a standard Transducer network~\cite{DBLP:conf/interspeech/KuangGKLLYP22}, a 6-layer attention decoder, and a contrastive module for speech-text alignment.
+The encoder consumes filter-bank features from 80-dim log-mel spectrum extracted with a window of 25 ms and a stride of 10 ms. A unigram \textit{SentencePiece}~\cite{kudo2018sentencepiece} tokenizer is trained on the training corpus with a vocabulary size of 19,763.
+Data-loading details are implemented with the Lhotse~\cite{zelasko2021lhotse} framework, which features an efficient batching strategy with data buffers to shuffle and group samples according to their duration.
 The Transducer loss is averaged with the attention decoder loss, and the alignment loss is added with the weight of 0.1.
-Models are trained on 32 V100 GPUs with \texttt{DynamicBucketingSampler} of a 250s \texttt{max\_duration}, \texttt{Scaled\_Adam} optimizer with a peak learning rate of 0.035, and \texttt{Eden} scheduler with warm-up of 2000 steps.
-For data balance over different languages and data sources, the dataset muxing weights $w_i$ are modified to $w_i=h_i^t$, which means scale the total duration $h_i$ of dataset $i$ with temperature $t$.
+Models are trained on 32 V100 GPUs with \texttt{DynamicBucketingSampler} of maximum 250 seconds, \texttt{Scaled\_Adam} optimizer with a peak learning rate of 0.035, and \texttt{Eden} scheduler with warm-up of 2000 steps.
+To mitigate data imbalance over different languages and data sources, we adopt a similar sampling policy as~\cite{canary}: the dataset muxing weights $w_i$ are modified to $w_i=h_i^t$, scaling the total duration $h_i$ of dataset $i$ with temperature $t$.
 To make the training process more stable, TTA was trained with a multi-stage startegy.
 In Stage 1, a ZT model was trained on ASR data for 250,000 steps.
 Next in Stage 2, different models were initialized from the same ZT checkpoint and continued the ASR training from lr of 0.005 for 200,000 steps.
 In Stage 3, models with ST were trained on the joint ASR/ST data with a $3:2$ mixing ratio from lr of 0.002 for 500,000 steps, while the ASR-only models were kept the same. $t$ was originally set as $1.0$ and gradually adjust to $0.2$ during the last training stage.